Phone & WhatsApp: +66 96 916 3287

 How to Heal a Dysregulated Nervous System: A Complete Guide

-If you have ever felt constantly on edge, emotionally numb, or as though your body is stuck in survival mode, you are not alone.
-These are common signs of a dysregulated nervous system, a state that often develops after chronic stress or unresolved trauma.
-The good news is that your nervous system is not broken.
-It has been doing its best to protect you, and with the right support it can return to balance.
+If you have ever felt constantly restless and on edge, as though stuck in survival mode, or emotionally numb and struggling to enjoy life, you are not alone.
+Such symptoms are common signs of a dysregulated nervous system, a state that often develops after prolonged periods of chronic stress, or as a result of unresolved trauma.
+The good news is that your nervous system is not broken, and has in fact simply been doing its job – to protect you.
+Issues only arise when the nervous system forgets how to return to a state of rest, and stays out of balance.

-At Yatra Centre in Krabi, Thailand, we help people regulate their nervous systems with trauma-informed and holistic care.
-Our programs restore wellness in both mind and body, guiding clients from survival mode into a calmer, more connected life.
+At Yatra Centre in Krabi, Thailand, we support healing for people whose nervous systems have been placed under great strain.
+Our trauma-informed and holistic care programs help your nervous system recover, so that it can once again self-regulate and return to normal functioning.
+Our approach works towards restoring wellness in both mind and body, helping clients shift from survival mode to a more peaceful, grounded state of being.
 To learn more, contact us at +66 96 916 3287.

 What Is a Dysregulated Nervous System?